ismael-lopezb/employee_class_project/README.md

 # Job Change of Data Scientists: Project Overview
-* Predict the if a data scientist candidate will work for a company
+* Predict if a data scientist candidate will work for a company
 * Cleaned over 20,000 data extracted from Kaggle
 * Optimized Logistic Regression, K-Nearest Neighbours, Decission-Tree Classifier and Random Forest Classifier using GridsearchCV to reach the best model.
 ## Code and Resources